nagasella/esa/README.md

 using sprite = bn::optional<bn::sprite_ptr>;
 ```

 The velocity component is a `struct`, while the `sprite` component is defined as an optional butano sprite object.
-We then need to declare that our entity table makes these components available for entities (this is done in the `main`, after creating the entity table):
+We need to add these component types to the table:

 ```cpp
 table.add_component<velocity>(VELOCITY);
 table.add_component<sprite>(SPRITE);
 ```

-At this point, whenever an entity is created we can add to it any of these components (see section [creating and deleting entities](#creating-and-deleting-entities)).
+Then, whenever an entity is created it will be possible to add to it any of these components (see section [creating and deleting entities](#creating-and-deleting-entities)).
 During the game loop, a reference to the component of a certain entity can be retrieved like this:

 ```cpp
 velocity & vel = table.get<velocity, VELOCITY>(e);